aws-quickstart/cdk-eks-blueprints/docs/addons/amp-addon.md

   .build(app, 'my-stack-name');
 ```

 Pattern # 4 : Overriding Property values for different deployment Modes.
-This pattern creates a new AMP workspace with property values passed on such as `workspaceName`, `tags` and deploys an ADOT collector with `daemonset` as the mode to remote write metrics to AMP workspace.
+This pattern creates a new AMP workspace with property values passed on such as `workspaceName`, `tags` and deploys an ADOT collector on the namespace specified in `namespace` with `daemonset` as the mode to remote write metrics to AMP workspace.
 Deployment mode can be overridden to any of these values - `deployment`, `daemonset`, `statefulset`, `sidecar`.

 ```typescript
 import 'source-map-support/register';